 Western offers both merit- and need-based assistance to help make your education possible.
-Our Office of Student Financial Resources is dedicated to helping you and your family create a practical plan to pay for your college education.
+Our Financial Aid Department is dedicated to helping you and your family create a practical plan to pay for your college education.

 More than 60% of students at WWU receive some sort of financial aid.
 Using grants, scholarships, student employment, and/or loans, Western will help you pay for tuition, books, and educational supplies, housing and food, transportation, and personal expenses.